Trusted advice and insurance solutions to protect what matters most.

-Jewelry Insurance in Ohio is sometimes referred to as Inland Marine coverage, or even a jewelry floater.
+Jewelry Insurance is sometimes referred to as Inland Marine coverage, or even a jewelry floater.
 While terminology can vary, the desired result is the same: to protect high-value items easily susceptible to theft, disappearance or destruction.
 Since jewelry is highly portable, and can have a significant value depending on the specific item, it’s often insured separately to provide the broadest protection available.

 All too often, insurance consumers don’t realize coverage for their jewelry is extremely minimal on their home, renters or condo insurance policy.
 In fact, some policies might not provide any coverage for certain items.